PaulDFoster/Alexa2DirectLineBot/README.md

 // Where using Alexa Intent and Slot definitions use this string utterance = String.Format("{0} {1}", intentName, request.Intent.Slots["<your slot type>"].Value);
 ```
-Multiple slot type handling is left to as a task to do.
+Multiple slot type handling is left as a task to do.

 <b>Testing</b>